S3 method for class 'fwb'

 ci.type

 the type of confidence interval desired.
-Allowable options include "norm" (normal approximation), "basic" (basic interval), "perc" (percentile interval), "bc" (bias-correct percentile interval), and "bca" (bias-corrected and accelerated [BCa] interval).
+Allowable options include "wald" (Wald interval), "norm" (normal approximation), "basic" (basic interval), "perc" (percentile interval), "bc" (bias-corrected percentile interval), and "bca" (bias-corrected and accelerated [BCa] interval).
 Only one is allowed.
-BCa intervals require that the number of bootstrap replications is larger than the sample size.
+BCa intervals require the number of bootstrap replications to be larger than the sample size.
 See fwb.ci() for details.
 The default is "bc".
+Ignored if both conf = 0 and p.values = FALSE.

 p.value